flippy-software-package/flippy/demo/biconcave_shapes_MC/Readme.md

 number of nodes.
 The second variable `R` specifies the radius of triangulated sphere and the variable `r_Verlet` specifies the Verlet radius for the nodes of the triangulation.
 This sets the size of the [Verlet list](https://en.wikipedia.org/wiki/Verlet_list), which is the list of spatially close nodes.
 This information is necessary to efficiently implement non-selfintersection property of the membrane.

-After the above declaration we will have access to the triangulation via the declared variable `tr`.
+After the above declaration we will have access to the triangulation via the declared variable `guv`.

 ### Monte Carlo updater declaration
 The monte carlo updater needs to have information about the triangulation, the energy function and the parameter struct, all of which we have already defined and initiated.
 Additionally, we also need a random number generator.